Welcome

 • Social cohesion and healthy discourse

-Please enjoy the festival, the stories and all that the beautiful Camps Bay has to offer with us.
+Please enjoy the festival, the stories and everything that beautiful Camps Bay has to offer.

 Silwerskerm initiatives